Please note: Director and Member nominations close at the end of August annually.

 Directorship is currently a remunerated part time position and as such, Directors are subject to a peer/performance review, the results of which are shared with members to ensure transparency and accountability as it is an elected position.
 Directors are also subject to all staff policy and procedures.

-Candidates from all walks of life, backgrounds and interests are encouraged to apply; however, members will be firmly guided by the above requirements when considering a nomination.
+Candidates from all walks of life, backgrounds and interests are encouraged to apply; however, Members will be firmly guided by the above requirements when considering a nomination.
 It’s important to note that overall AfrikaBurn continuity and experience of nominated Directors and the Directors team as a whole will be factored into decision making.
 If Directors are not willing (or able) for whatever reason to fulfil their obligations and/or duties, they are required to notify their fellow Directors and Members ASAP and formally resign as soon as practically possible.

 If you, or someone you know, has the experience and drive to support the organisation and the community it serves through this vital role, please follow these steps:

 Shortlisted candidates will be invited to interviews conducted by a panel of Members.
-The Member Secretariat will compile the applications (including interview notes) and submit it to the Members to consider.

 Click here for a list of Current Directors and past Directors.
 AfrikaBurn and its participants are grateful for their passion, contribution and love.

-If you or someone you know is interested in being a director, click here to download the information on this page.
+If you or someone you know is interested in being a Director, click here to download the information on this page.